-Fleisher holds a bachelor’s degree in government/public administration from Campbell University in North Carolina and a master’s degree in public policy from George Mason University in Virginia.
-She maintains a certificate in grants management, NIH Level III certification and Agreement Officer warrant.
+Fleisher holds a Bachelor’s degree in government/public administration from Campbell University and a Master’s degree in public policy from George Mason University.
+She maintains a certificate in grants management, an NIH Level IV certification and an Agreement Officer warrant.

 Fleisher enjoys analyzing the impact and implementation of policies and regulations on biomedical research.
 She appreciates that change is a critical aspect for supporting NCATS in creating innovative methods to improve health.